ahmedkaludi/pwa-for-wp/readme.txt

 * Apple touch Icons Support #25
 * UTM Tracking feature
 * Contact form added so we can help people faster
 * Cache Expire time option added
 * Caching Strategy option added
 * Improved Add to homescreen option with proper Mini info bar support.
+* and Minor bugs fixed

 = 1.0.1 (27 August 2018) =
 * You can choose to enable PWA compatibility either on AMP or Non-AMP or both.